schuhva/Music-Generation/doc/releases/3.06/Base_01.rst

 -----------

 -  period from 11.8 to 15.8.2019
--  Temperature and pressure played by Pianos
+-  Temperature and pressure played by pianos.
--  Timpani volume is regulated by the rain
+-  Timpani volume is regulated by the rain.
--  A Music box plays the melody of the global radiation.
+-  A music box plays the melody of the global radiation.
 During night the melody is paused.
--  The numbers of flashes chages the chord pattern.
-When the first time 15 flashes per ten minutes are reached the scale is switched from major to minor.
+-  The numbers of flashes changes the chord pattern.
+The first time when 15 flashes per ten minutes are reached the scale is switched from major to minor.
 It would be possible to change a harmony pattern and not only two scales.